Donais04/RPGMaker-MV-archipelago-plugin/README.md

 If you want an event as a check, just set it to autorun on a switch, and have the switch be a check.
 And if you want an enemy trap as a check... idk.
 Make it an event and see above?

 ### display in game
-set up your item get event to display the name in stored in variable itemListVarID. have it autorun when runItemGetSwitchID is on
-Have it play once for each item in itemListVarID, .shift()-ing it after then have it flip off runItemGetSwitchID once itemListVarID() has run out same for item send
+set up your item get event to display the name in stored in variable itemListVarID.
+Have it autorun when runItemGetSwitchID is on.
+Have it play once for each item in itemListVarID, .shift()-ing it after, then have it flip off runItemGetSwitchID once itemListVarID() has run out.
+Same for item sending.

 ### get a check
 to gain an item in game, simply run gain('item name');